Landeskog, Rantanen lift Avs to 6-4 win over Stars

 Trailing 3-0 midway through the second period, Lindell scored a short-handed goal and Seguin followed with another over a sprawled-out Varlamov.

-Landeskog scored his 20th goal of the season on a power play early in the first period.
-Moments later, Calvert added another when Dallas turned the puck over deep in its zone.

-Colorado nearly broke the game open, but Colin Wilson's goal was disallowed on review for goaltender interference when A.J.
+Colorado nearly broke the game open early on in the first, but Colin Wilson's goal was disallowed on review for goaltender interference when A.J.
 Greer and a Dallas defenseman crashed into Khudobin.

 Carl Soderberg also had a goal overturned for bumping into Khudobin.

+"You've got to play a full 60 minutes in this league to win games and we didn't do that tonight," Benn said.
+"We just didn't give ourselves a chance to win this game."

-NOTES: The Stars recalled F Denis Gurianov from Texas of the AHL on Friday. ...
+NOTES: Dallas recalled F Denis Gurianov from Texas of the AHL on Friday. ...
+D Taylor Fedun and RW Alexander Radulov both had two assists for the Stars. ...
 Colorado F Alexander Kerfoot missed a third straight game with an upper body injury. ...
 Avalanche F J.T.
 Compher banged his head into the boards after a third-period hit from defenseman Julius Honka.

 UP NEXT